fgoicovic/gadget-polytrope/README.md

 It is oriented for producing initial conditions for GADGET, although it is possible to obtain the positions in ASCII format as well.

-The code first solve the Lane-Emden equations with a given index and then it radially stretches a close-packed sphere of particles to match the corresponding polytropic density profile.
-Based on the final radial position, the code also assings a internal energy to each particle to reproduce the polytropic temperature profile.
+The code first solves the Lane-Emden equations with a given index and then it radially stretches a close-packed sphere of particles to match the corresponding polytropic density profile.
+Based on the final radial position, the code also assigns an internal energy to each particle to reproduce the polytropic temperature profile.

-This script is **under development**.
+This script is **under development**, thus comments and contributions are very much welcome.

 # Author

 Felipe G. Goicovic